-The test rig (see Figure 1) shall consist of several duct sections with 650 mm x 650 mm (25.6" x 25.6") nominal inner dimensions.
+The test rig (see Figure 1) shall consist of several duct sections with 650 mm x 650 mm $(25,6" \times 25,6")$ nominal inner dimensions.
 If the cross section dimensions deviates from this it shall be stated in the report.
-The section where the test filter is installed shall be representative of the cross-sectional area and geometry for a single filter within the proposed offshore inlet system.
+The section where the test filter is installed shall be representative of the cross-sectional area and geometry for a single filter within the proposed inlet system.

-Each rig module should have central drain installed in the floor of the duct in order to collect any water upstream or downstream of the filter, to further aid collection of water the floor should slope towards the drain with a slope angle of 1-3°.
+Each rig module should have central drain installed in the floor of the duct in order to collect any water upstream or downstream of the filter, to further aid collection of water the floor should slope towards the drain with a slope angle of $1-3^{\circ}$.

-The floor of the duct downstream of the test element should be black (gloss number 25%) in order to aid detection of any salt bypass.
+The floor of the duct downstream of the test element should be black (gloss level 20 % according to ISO 2813) in order to aid detection of any salt bypass and a minimum of two walls per module should be transparent.